d02d33pak/100-days-of-code/log.md

 # 100 Days Of Code - Log :bookmark_tabs: :computer:

+### Day 08: July 19, Wednesday, 2017

+**Today's Progress**: Created my first ever python script to srape ProjectEuler.net

+_**Thoughts:**_ After searching for a while I came up with a simple script that would save all the problem statements from projecteuler.net into a text file.
+And made an android application that would view this textfile.

+---

 ### Day 07: July 18, Tuesday, 2017

 **Today's Progress**: Practiced on CodeChef